Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 San Francisco Bucket List: Viewpoints

-With all its many hills, some of which have parks at the top, there are ample locations to take in the amazing views in San Francisco.
+With all its many hills, some of which have parks at the top, there are ample locations to take in the panoramic views of the city.

 2. Grab a workout on the Lyon Street Steps.
 These steps are a popular workout location for locals, but the view from the top makes the climb worth it.
 Alternatively, just park at the top and enjoy the view without the sweat session.
 (Pacific Heights) ✅